View Document Text

 Item 5 Fees and Compensation

-reimbursements from any of our recommendations.
-Our fees are charged based on a
+from our recommendations.
+Our advisory fee is based on a percentage of assets we actively

 - 6 -